 What is eTherapy?

-eTherapy refers to delivery of structured early intervention/treatment programs for clinical disorders/symptoms via the internet with or without human support.
+eTherapy refers to the delivery of structured early intervention/treatment programs for clinical disorders/symptoms via the internet with or without human support.

 e-Interventions is a broader more encompassing term that refers to 'mental and behavioural health promotion, prevention, treatment and management-oriented interventions that are delivered via the internet (or other electronic technologies), with or without human support' - with one of the most common types being 'eTherapies' or 'web-based interventions'.